zwodev/fusecache/README.md

 This software has been developed for use with the render management software [Royal Render](https://royalrender.de).

+WARNING: This tool is currently WIP and should not be used in production yet.

 ## Compiling
 ``` g++ -Wall fusecache.c CacheManager.cpp `pkg-config fuse3 --cflags --libs\` -o fusecache ```